 When can Floridians with eligible school children expect P-EBT benefits?

-In Florida, P-EBT will be issued in three batches.
+In Florida, P-EBT for school children will be issued in three batches.

 In April 2021, benefits will be distributed for the months of August 2020 through December 2020.
 For the months of January 2021 through March 2021, benefits will be issued in June 2021.
 The last installment is due to be issued in August 2021 for the months April 2021 through June 2021.